ADA Braille Compliant Signs | Call Us At 520 795-7446

 To create tactile elements, the Photopolymer resin is exposed to UV light using a high relocation film negative.
 This combination allows for very detailed raised graphics and elements.

-Complete Interior and Exterior Signs Including Braille Dots, Raised Letters and Digital Graphics.
-There are a number of different methods available.
-Each has advantages and all will give you great results.
+Complete Interior and Exterior Signs Including Braille Dots, Raised Letters, and Digital Graphics.
+There are several different methods available.
+Each has advantages, and all will give you great results.
 There is No Set Up Cost and No Minimum Purchase Required.
 These Custom ADA Braille Compliant Signs Meet All Federal and State Requirements.

 The term “ADA Signs” has come into everyday use in the architectural, construction, and signage industries with the advent of the Americans With Disabilities Act, or ADA.
 The Americans with Disabilities Act regulates accessibility and includes requirements for signage conveniently located and easy to read visually and through tactile touch.